 - Literature & Fiction> Genre Fiction> Family Saga

 - Books> Literature & Fiction> British & Irish> Historical

 - Books> Literature & Fiction> Genre Fiction> Historical> Fantasy

-Tag your book in a niche category—one with perhaps fewer competitive titles—as long as your book is a good fit.
+Tag your book in a niche category on Amazon—one with perhaps fewer competitive titles—as long as it is a good fit.
 For example, we worked with a children’s author on a book about helping grieving children.
-At first, her book was only tagged in the Children’s category, which has almost 1.5 million titles.
-To help people find the book, there are niche categories that better describe her topic and help people find it.
+At first, she was only tagged in the Children’s category, with almost 1.5 million titles.
+To help people find the book, she needed to add niche categories that better described her topic and helped people see it.
 In her case, it worked like this:

 Children’s (1.5 million titles) > Growing Up & Facts of Life (160,000+ titles), > Difficult Discussions (12,000 titles) > Death and Dying (2,800 titles).

-It’s much easier to get attention for your book and potentially reach the top of Amazon bestseller lists when a book is categorized effectively.
+It’s much easier to get attention for your book and potentially reach the top of bestseller lists when you select the optimal categories.
 However, only include yourself in a niche category if it makes sense for your book.
 You don’t want to confuse readers or end up with bad reviews.

 The Right Categories Guide Readers to Your Book

 Reaching target readers with information about your book is best to spark sales.
 It’s why the Amazon categories are crucial to your marketing and promotion effort.
 Readers and search engines value authenticity and uniqueness, and it is essential to reach them with information about your work.
 All of your online book marketing needs to be well organized and coordinated.
 You’ll find success when your messaging is consistent and carefully planned to reach the right prospective readers.
 It’s why successful promotional campaigns result from many details, all correct, working together.